Six Pack Abs Workout For Upper and Lower Abs

 1. Sit Ups

-Bench Sit-ups are the classic best upper abs exercises done by lying on your back and lifting your torso.
-They use your body weight to strengthen and tone the core-stabilizing abdominal muscles.
+Sit-ups are the classic best upper abs exercises.
+They involve lying on your back and lifting your torso.

-2. Place your hands behind your head, contract through your abs to lift your shoulders and upper back off the decline bench.
+3. Place your hands behind your head and contract through your abs to lift your shoulders and upper back off the decline bench.

 2. Crunch

-1. Lie on the floor with your knees bent, feet and low back are flat on the floor.
+1. Lie on the floor with your knees bent, feet flat, and lower back flat.

-3. Hold this position for a second before slowly lowering back to the starting position, making the negative portion of the rep as slow and deliberate as the positive portion.
+4. Hold this position for a second and then slowly return to the starting position.
+Do the negative part of the rep as slowly and carefully as the positive part.

 3. V-Up